mershon-enterprises/hydra-core/rest-client/README.md

 ####restclient.getData(clientUUID, apiToken, uuid)

->Return data on a single file using the UUID of the file.
+>Searches for UUID of a file and returns file data.
 >
 >`uuid` -